devopvoid/webrtc-java/README.md

 In order to build the native code, be sure to install the prerequisite software (follow the links):

+**Note**: You don't have to install the Depot Tools, the build script will do that for you.

 <table>
   <tr>
     <td>Linux</td>